Azmisov/NIMBYDaemon/README.md

 - Setup daemon to run on startup.
 Since it uses X11 for some configuration options, I recommend having it run as a startup script from your dispay manager.
 For example, with GDM, add the following to `/etc/gdm/Init/Default`

     ```
-    pkill -9 -f BLADE_DIR/NIMBYDaemon
     BLADE_DIR/NIMBYDaemon &
     ```
-    Currently, the daemon doesn't behave correctly when multiple instances are running (e.g. with multiple X displays).
-So for now, we just kill any existing NIMBYDaemon processes before starting the new one.
+    The daemon automatically exits when it can no longer connect to X. Currently, the daemon won't behave very well when there are multiple displays/daemons running.